danielwang/aemo-gel-site/docs/components/tables/table.md

 ## Variants

-Tables are given as a whole into two different sizes or based on the context the user can create custom table by using the table cell blocks provided by GEL.
+Users are provided with 2 different sized tables in GEL or based on the context the user can create custom table by using the table cell blocks provided by GEL.

 ![Table types](img/table-cell-block-types.svg)

 :::info Figma

-See all the available variants of pagination by clicking [here](https://www.figma.com/file/kzLxtqv6YGL0wotiqzgEo4/GEL-UI-Doc?node-id=6%3A17905)
+See all the available variants of tables by clicking [here](https://www.figma.com/file/kzLxtqv6YGL0wotiqzgEo4/GEL-UI-Doc?node-id=6%3A17905)

 :::
 :::info Code